How To Create Great Music Using Fingerpicking Patterns On Guitar

 Fingerpicking Chord Progression

-That said, here is our chord progression to which we will be applying our fingerpicking patterns:
+Here is the chord progression to which we will apply our fingerpicking patterns:

 Creative-Fingerpicking-Guitar-Chord-Progression

-Below is an example of applying the clawhammer fingerpicking pattern to our progression:
+Below is an example of applying the travis picking pattern to our progression:

 Creative Fingerpicking Guitar Application Clawhammer